Take a little time to re-visit your chemistry and understand the conversions.

 liter of solution

 Rather than writing out moles per liter each time, molarity is abbreviated as M or M. "Moles" is a measure of the amount or quantity of material.
-The number of molecules in one mole is equal to 6.0221367 x 1023, which is Amedeo Avogadro's number.
+The number of molecules in one mole is equal to 6.0221367 x 1023.
 In contrast, "Molarity" measures the concentration of mole units in solution.
 Reagents in the lab give a molecular weight (abbreviated as M.W.), which is the amount of grams/mole (g/mol) for that product.

 The most useful formula you will be using is: